Apolloat2022/Emobroidit/README.md

 # Emobroidit

-Crypto Website Template
-This project is a template for a cryptocurrency-related website built using HTML, JavaScript, and SCSS.
+This project is a template for an Embroidery website built using HTML, JavaScript, and SCSS.

 ## Table of Contents
 - Introduction